Who is eligible to make a car accident claim

 We'll keep you informed throughout the whole process and provide you with legal advice that is easy to understand.

 If you've been in an accident, use our free claim check tool and find out in minutes if you have a claim.
 Our experienced road injury lawyers can advise you about your potential entitlements.

 We take care of the legal process on your behalf.
 Depending on the state you're in, this can vary depending on the insurance scheme.
 As a national firm, we have specialist road injury lawyers in each state, ready to help you.

-If your claim for compensation is successful, we'll process your payment as soon as we receive it.
+If your car accident claim for compensation is successful, we'll process your payment as soon as we receive it.